 - Minimum cost to make array size 1 by removing larger of pairs

-- Minimum increment by k operations to make all elements equal
+- Minimum number of moves to make all elements equal